USA/United Arab Emirates. 2019.

 And then there is Franck Khalfoun and David Coggeshall, a tv writer/producer who had previously written The Haunting in Connecticut 2: Ghosts of Georgia (2013), and their attempt to turn Prey into a horror film.
 You feel as though the film were made with the suggestion of things lurking in the jungle and killing people but that Khalfoun and Coggeshall only sat down the night before shooting and decided to come up with an explanation for it all.
 The final revelation feels like a zero effort screenplay that took about five minutes to write.

 It becomes apparent that what we are watching is a possession film – I kept being reminded the whole way through of the much cheaper Surviving Evil (2009) – but what the possessing entity is is given next-to-zero explanation.
 Khalfoun does a negligible job in creating tensions and suspense – the film fails to hold anything that make one jump or tense up in any way.
+There are surprising similarities to Sweetheart (2019), a monster movie set on a desert island that Blumhouse released earlier in the year.

 The other thing that should be said what a generic title the film has.
 It says only than that, the filmmakers could not be bothered to make any effort to come up with something original.
 Type the phrase ‘prey’ into the IMDB and I came up with at least 20 other full-length films titled some variant on ‘prey’ or ‘the prey’, including also Norman J. Warren’s alien horror film Prey (1978), the Australian horror Prey (2004), the killer lion film Prey (2007) and another Australian horror film Prey (2009).